jedrzejkubica/GBA-centrality-validation/README.md

 ### Part 2.
 Perform the analyses

-This part covers three analyses to compare GBA centrality, MultiXrank and NetCore.
+This part covers three analyses to compare BFWalk, MultiXrank and NetCore.

 [validation_CDF.py](validation_CDF.py) calculates and plots a cumulative distribution function (CDF) for left-out ranks.
 CDF curves show the proportion of left-out nodes recovered at or above rank x, for every rank x.
 The area under the curve (AUC) is calculated and shown in the legend.